fls-bioinformatics-core/auto_process_ngs/docs/source/control_files/projects_info.rst

   for the QC pipeline in the configuration file, so names that are used should be consistent with the configuration;
-* Some combinations of single cell platform and library type are used to determine the appropriate :doc:`QC protocol <run_qc>` for the data, in which case the single cell platform and library values must be a valid combination; :ref:`single_cell_and_spatial` below.
+* Some combinations of single cell platform and library type are used to determine the appropriate :doc:`QC protocol <../using/run_qc>` for the data, in which case the single cell platform and library values must be a valid combination; :ref:`single_cell_and_spatial` below.

 .. note::